microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/Creating DTS files From JS.md

 ## Tips

-If you'd like to write tests for your .d.ts files, try [tsd](https://github.com/SamVerschueren/tsd).
+If you'd like to write tests for your .d.ts files, try [tsd](https://github.com/SamVerschueren/tsd) or [TSTyche](https://github.com/tstyche/tstyche).